IBM/knative-quarkus-bench/benchmarks/thumbnailer/README.md

 ```
 Valid choices of the test data size are `test`, `small`, and `large`, where the graph sizes are set to `10`, `10,000`, and `100,000`, respectively.

-Be careful about quartation marks.
+Be careful about quotation marks.
 In Funqy, post data need to be JSON format.
-So, a string value in post data needs to have double quatation marks (`"`)
+So, a string value in post data needs to have double quotation marks (`"`)
-aroud the data.
-You may also need another quartation marks or back-quote (`\`) to avoid shell command line interpretation.
+around the data.
+You may also need another quotation mark or back-slash (`\`) to avoid shell command line interpretation.

 ### Building an über-jar
 If you want to build an _über-jar_, execute the following command: